Seagather/Marshal-Fitness-Arena/README.md

 Gym Users:
 * As a user, I want to register and enroll in a beffiting class session
-    - The Hero image and colors will essentially communicate visual aesthetic state of mind to viewers, first time user would assimilate the front page with various options of self explanatory navigation bar, each page provides a Call-to-action button for enrollment.
+    - The Hero image and colors will essentially communicate visual aesthetic state of mind to viewers, first time user would assimilate the front page with various options of self explanatory navigation bar.
+    - The well articulated Classes page option will take a first time user to the various classes which has a Call-to-action button for enrollment on each class.
+    - Upon hovering on the inner card elements on the classes page, the picture provides the user with timetable information about desired class session.
+    - The Gallery page as well has a Call-to-action button for enrollment.

 * As a user, I want to access the gym training grounds and facilities
     - This was achieved with a carousel displaying all the equipments in the gallery page.
+    - The class pages practically showcase the training grounds.

 * As a user, I want to know the location, opening hours vis-à-vis classes in sync with my timeline and goals.
     - The address and opening hours are visually on all the four pages of the website.
-    The map on the contact page also serve as a location guide.
+    - The map on the contact page also serve as a location guide.
+    - Each page provides information about opening hours.
-    Moreso the classes page would inform the user about each class session and suitable timeframe.
+    - Moreso the classes page would inform the user about each class session and suitable timeframe.

 * As a user, I want the gym instructor to track my progress.
     - This was sufficiently explained on the index page "About Us" caption, Gallery page, "the Why join us" details and the Classes Page in terms of modulation.
 * As a user, I want to exercise rightly in an enabling environment.
     - Again the gallery page showcase various options of facilities to achieve this desire.
-    The classes page pictures and concise synopsis of each class is succinct.
+    - The classes page pictures and concise synopsis of each class is succinct.

  Gym Owners:
 * As a owner, I want my gym center to be desirable and accessible to users.
     - The well detailed composition of the website speaks volume, the colors, the captions, the call to action button on each page strategically positioned and escalated to get you signed Up.
-     The Carousel-slide showcase gym facilities in an enabling environment, plus it is opened 24/7.
+    - The Carousel-slide showcase gym facilities in an enabling environment, plus it is opened 24/7.
+    - Each page has a clickable Email address and Phone number at the footer "contact details" for accessibility.

 * As a owner, I want to know what my contemporaries are doing and ways to improve.
     - The Feedback news from users on the Contact page comment section and the social media platforms depicted with icons on each footer of the page will generate resources for improvement.
 * As a owner, I want end-users feedback in shaping services to fit their needs more accurately.
     - The "connect with us" social media icons were clearly displayed on each page for followers and feedbacks.
-    The the last contact page also has a contact form with a validating pop up modal assuring users upon submission.
+    - The contact page has a contact form with a validating pop up modal assuring users upon submission of their enquires or request.
 * As a owner, I want users to get notifications via newsletter when there are new offers.
     - The newsletter subscription option is provided for users on all pages of the website to cascade vital information and promos which will promote the site and boost revenue.